andrewacashner/hearingfaithms/chapters/chapter-3.md

-Non cum ipsa vox in silentio cogitatur, quae vel graecae est, vel latinae, vel linguae alterius cujuslibet: sed cum ante omnem linguarum diversitatem res ipsa quae dicenda est, adhuc in cubili cordis quodam modo nuda est intelligenti, quae ut inde procedat loquentis voce vestitur."
-XXX cf passage in De doctrina Christiana I]
+Non cum ipsa vox in silentio cogitatur, quae vel graecae est, vel latinae, vel linguae alterius cujuslibet: sed cum ante omnem linguarum diversitatem res ipsa quae dicenda est, adhuc in cubili cordis quodam modo nuda est intelligenti, quae ut inde procedat loquentis voce vestitur."]

 Augustine is reflecting on language as a way to understand how Christ can be in his body the form of communication between God and